dartmouth-cs98/hack-a-thing-1-emmahack1/README.md

     - Allows you to show and hide the big window
     - Allows you to quit the app
     - Auto refreshes anytime someone adds a location, deletes a location, refreshes the data
+- Scheduler
+    - daily scheduled updates for the data
 ## Data
 The data for this app comes from the New York Times opensource covid-19 project.
 This can be found [here](https://github.com/nytimes/covid-19-data).